Well, the true fact is – depending upon the best user experience, a person certifies one as the best caulk gun.

 - Smooth rod gun, needs less force to use

-- Built-in seal puncture and spout cutter to open cartridge
+- Built-in seal puncture and spout cutter

 Verdict: The cradle frame design of the Dripless 10oz caulk gun is one of a kind.
 This is an ideal model for hobbyists, who are looking for one that is consistent.
 It works with standard 10 oz. cartridges and can dispense silicone, acrylic and latex caulk.